zegelinfamily/our-travels/README.md

 ## Uploading to a Website.

 The Site.swift file has a global variable 'subsite' which can be used to add this project to an existing website but keep it as a seperate project.
-There may be a better way but I haven't managed to find it.
+There may be a better way to do this but I haven't managed to find it.

 The following is for our family website zegelin.com, hosted at Github, but should be similar for other websites.